Wat Kathu Temple

 Aside from the temples in Kathu, there is a large daily market in Kathu, just near the "Caltex" junction.
 You can also visit Kathu Waterfall or try the nearby Bungy Jump or Wake Park.
 Oh and the Phuket Tin Mining Museum is only a couple of km away from the temple too.

 There is a big festival in Kathu every year - a cultural street show which takes place some time in July or August.
-It's been running since 2009 - see a blog post about the 2011 event - Kathu Phuket Culture Festival.
+It's been running since 2009 - see a blog post here - Kathu Phuket Culture Festival.
 I keep telling people - Kathu is the heart of Phuket!